YakshineAnannyaGudapati/Myntra_Hackerramp/README.md

 ## Problem Statement

-Online shopping can often feel isolating without the ability to easily share and discuss potential purchases with friends.
-Existing messaging platforms require users to switch between apps, disrupting the shopping experience.
-There is a need for an integrated solution that fosters social interaction within the shopping platform itself.
+Young fashion enthusiasts seek instant feedback and validation from their peers, but switching between apps for opinions is cumbersome and disrupts the shopping experience.
+Myntra's current platform does not fully resonate with Gen Z and fast fashion enthusiasts due to a lack of community-building features like user groups for sharing reviews and recommendations.
+There is a need for a seamless, integrated solution within the Myntra app to better connect with younger audiences, foster a sense of community, and increase user retention.

 ## Proposed Solution